 | 2 Right | 2 Left |

-- Note: Ensure to flip each wheel.
-If the graphics were pointing outward prior to rotation, they should point inward once remounted.
+- Note: Ensure each wheel is flipped around.
+If the graphics pointed outward earlier, they should now face inward once remounted.

-How to Change Wheel Positions on 3-Wheel Inline Skates?
+How to Adjust Wheel Positions on 3-Wheel Inline Skates?

 | Left skate | Right skate |